mapcentia/dockerfiles/geoserver/README.md

 You can map port 8080 inside the container to any port on your local host.
 Here is host port 8080 mapped to port 8080 inside the container.

-You can edit the print config file in a running contianer like this:
+You can edit the print configuration by starting an other container with volumes mounted from the geoserver container like this:

     sudo docker run --rm=true --volumes-from geoserver -i -t mapcentia/geoserver /bin/bash